rose598/my-first-project/README.md

-# Collection of Small Projects
+# Collection of Small java Projects
 ## 1.[FooCorporation](https://github.com/rose598/java-project-Solutions-to-Common-Daily-Life-Problems/blob/main/FooCoporation.java)
 ###
 Foo Corporation needs a program to calculate how much to pay their hourly employees.
 The US Department of Labor